Click on a question to view the answer.

 Please call our leasing office at 505-232-2049.

 YES!
-Unaccompanied military members can absolutely live on base and even reside in a home for the unaccompanied BAH rate.
-Call the leasing office at 505-232-2049 to find out more.
+Unaccompanied military members can absolutely live on base .
+Right now because of limited availability, the BAH rate for the unaccompanied military member is still charged the "with dependent rate".
+Rates are subject to change.
+Please call the leasing office at 505-232-2049 to find out more.

 Yes!
 We welcome all military at KFH.
 Contact the leasing office at 505-232-2049 to find out more.